ayonli/jsext/README.md

 ## Usage

-This package adds functions directly onto the builtin type like `String`, `Number`, etc. To use them, import the target sub-module into the workspace, like this:
+This package adds functions directly onto the builtin types like `String`, `Number`, etc. To use them, import the target sub-module into the workspace, like this:

 ```ts
 import "@ayonli/jsext/string";